jridgewell/babel-plugin-transform-incremental-dom/README.md

   }
   ```

-To do this, simply add the `runtime` option to the Incremental DOM
+To do this, simply add the `runtimeModuleSource` option to the
-plugin:
+Incremental DOM plugin:

 ```json
 {